apache/qpid/qpid/cpp/README.txt

 In C++ distributions:

-   cmake .        # Generates code and makefiles make test      # Runs tests make install   # Installs the client and daemon
+   mkdir BLD      # The recommended way to use cmake is in a separate build directory cd BLD cmake ..       # Generates code and makefiles make test      # Runs tests make install   # Installs the client and daemon